QuinnTracy1129/examSystem/README.md

 This is a comprehensive examination system designed to facilitate efficient test-taking.
 It provides a user-friendly platform for creating, managing, and taking exams, making it an ideal solution for a wide range of assessments.

-# Live Preview

-You can access a live preview of the project [here](https://example.com).

 # Running the Project

 Follow these steps to set up and run the project on your local machine: